 Our water supply comes from wells and springs.
-About 55% of our water is produced by 9 wells - 2 at the base of the Red Hills of Dundee, 5 in the Dayton Prairie about 3 miles southwest of the City (one of which is co-owned with the City of for irrigation of city-owned or leased facilities.
+About 55% of our water is produced by 9 wells - 2 at the base of the Red Hills of Dundee, 5 in the Dayton Prairie about 3 miles southwest of the City (one of which is co-owned with the City of Lafayette , and 2 inside the city limits.
+Another well inside the city is used for irrigation of city-owned or leased facilities.
 The other 45% of our water comes from springs located in the Red Hills of Dundee approximately 2 miles northeast of Dayton.